Lawisss/DL_HAWKES_PROCESS_ESTIMATION/README.md

 ## Getting Started

-* Simulated hyperparameters, binned hawkes processes according to parameters (horizon time, kernel function, baseline).
+* Simulated hyperparameters, binned HP according to parameters (horizon time, kernel function, baseline).
 * Described our dataset ([Large Movie Review Dataset](https://ai.stanford.edu/~amaas/data/sentiment/)) and our model.
 * Evaluated our approach on a large dataset of informal movie reviews to compare it with published results.